SolidHal/Unihertz-Titan-lineageos-microg/README.md

 ```

 ### Further keyboard configuration
 I use Key Mapper from Fdroid to remap the red side key to CTRL.
 Doing this with keylayout files doesn't work since android doesn't let the two keyboards interact.
+Remapping this with uinput-titan also doesn't work for a number of reasons.

 ### Setting Configuration